 The Biological Sciences Graduate Program utilizes a rolling admissions process by which applications are evaluated as they are received.
-However, applicants are strongly encouraged to apply by December 10 prior to the fall semester in which studies are to begin in order to be considered for all available graduate assistantships and fellowships.
+However, applicants are strongly encouraged to apply by December 10th prior to the fall semester in which studies are to begin in order to be considered for all available graduate assistantships and fellowships.
 Students may also be admitted to begin study in the spring semester, although availability of financial support is limited.
-All applications are initiated through the University of Alabama Graduate School application portal.
+The department does not admit new students in summer terms, except under very exceptional circumstances.
+All applications are initiated through the new University of Alabama Graduate School application portal.
 Following review by the Graduate School, applications meeting the minimum criteria are referred to the department admissions committee for further consideration.

-The goal of the admission process is to identify students who will thrive in the program and continue to successful research and/or teaching careers.
-The application should contain information that allows us to judge the applicant’s academic and research potential, and that allows us to determine whether a suitable match exists with potential faculty mentors.
+The goal of the admission process is to identify students who will thrive in the program and go on to have successful careers in science.
+The application should contain information that allows us to judge the applicant’s academic and research potential and determine whether a suitable match exists with potential faculty mentors.

-Please Note: Prospective students are strongly encouraged to contact one or more faculty members prior to the application process to discuss their research interests and to determine whether space is available in the research group.
+Please Note: Prospective applicants for the M.S. and Ph.D. degree programs are strongly encouraged to contact one or more faculty members prior to the application process to discuss their research interests and to determine whether space is available in the research group.
 Most successful applicants will have established a mutual interest with a faculty member who is willing to serve as the student’s research advisor and in whose lab the student will conduct his/her research.

 To learn about faculty-specific research interests and for faculty contact information visit the departmental Faculty Directory.

-- The Statement of Purpose.
-The Statement of Purpose is an important part of the application, and should be carefully written to include the applicant’s research interests and possible mentors among the faculty.
-The personal statement should also include motivations for undertaking graduate training and future career goals.
+- Statement of Purpose.
+The Statement of Purpose is an important part of the application, and should be carefully written to describe:

 - Transcripts from previous institution(s).
 A minimum GPA of 3.0 on a 4-point scale is required for unconditional admission to the Biological Sciences Graduate Program.